 At least three official soft power organizations are promoting Russia in the world, particularly in the Western academic world.
 These are the “Federal Agency for the Affairs of the Commonwealth of Independent States, Compatriots Living Abroad, and International Humanitarian Cooperation (Rossotrudnichestvo)”, the sanctioned fund “Russian World” and the “Fund for Support of Public Diplomacy named after A. M. Gorchakov”, whose very names bear flair of aggressive imperialism.
 Relying on colossal funding, they work for the political and military ambitions of the empire.

-Now “Rossotrudnichestvo”, this many-headed dragon (more than a hundred international representative offices) is fighting against the abolition of Russian culture in the West.
+Now Rossotrudnichestvo, this many-headed dragon (more than a hundred international representative offices), is fighting against the abolition of Russian culture in the West.
 Putin’s Russkiy Mir Foundation previously financed anti-Ukrainian campaigns among the Orthodox Church of the Moscow Patriarchate, the project of the “Rusyn movement” in Transcarpathia, Russian World conferences in Kharkov and Donetsk, having cells throughout Ukraine before the Revolution of Dignity.

-Together with the Gorchakov Foundation, it is now developing an internship program for young political scientists and international affairs specialists InteRussia20 and has a program of scientific visits “New Generation”.
+Together with the Gorchakov Foundation, he is currently developing an internship program for young political scientists and international affairs specialists InteRussia20 and has a program of scientific visits “New Generation”.
 The Gorchakov Foundation directly feeds from the hands of Putin’s sanctioned oligarchs.
 It has a large list of events for foreign scientists, for example, the Russian-Slovak forum and the Russian-German conference “Postdam Meetings”.
 Competent promotion, work with young scientists, flows of propaganda and disinformation and, of course, money do their job.

 Russia maintains a privileged position in Western academia both in relation to other regional studies, whose countries and peoples it declares to be the Orthodox “Russian world” and terrorizes with war in case of resistance, and in relation to Western research itself.
 Suddenly it became clear that they were saturated with Russian propaganda and colonial tradition, and that Russian studies shamelessly replaced Sovietology, Slavic studies, Caucasian, Eastern European and other studies, including Ukrainian studies, for Western institutions.